 Meaning of Root Chakra Yantra – The Four-Petalled Lotus

-The root chakra is represented by a four-petalled lotus.
-Each of the lotus petals contains the Sanskrit letters, va, scha, sha and sa.
+The root chakra symbol is the four-petalled lotus.
+Each of the lotus petals contains the Sanskrit letters va, scha, sha, and sa.
 At the center of the lotus is the seed syllable and also the beej mantra of the root chakra – lam.
-The earth element is represented by a square at the center, and a downward-pointing triangle which symbolises its grounding forces.
+The earth element is represented by a square at the center and a downward-pointing triangle which symbolizes its grounding forces.

 Root Chakra Functioning